 2.25" H x 16.5" W x 16.5" D

 In 2008 Lucien left North Carolina and now resides in the western Massachusetts village of Haydenville, where he maintains Horsepen Kiln Studio.
-His ceramic work consists of hand built (kurinuki technique) functional and sculptural forms, which are wood fired.
+His ceramic work consists of hand built (kurinuki technique) functional and sculptural forms, which are wood fired, and are exhibited nationally and internationally.

 Guinomi (Sake Cup)